Adnan2k/cool-website/README.md

         <h2>Welcome to my corner of the internet!</h2>
     </header>
     <main>
-        <p>This is the Adnanian section of the World Wide Web.
+        <p>Feast your eyes... this is theAdnanian section of the World Wide Web.
 This is my first website.
 I'm not good at coding yet, but I'm learning!</p>
         <p>One of my favorite games is <strong>Need for Madness</strong> by Radical Play LLC.
 You can learn more about the game on its official website:
             <a href="https://www.radicalplay.com">radicalplay.com</a>.
         </p>